Using AWS WAF to protect your APIs - Amazon API Gateway

 Important

-API Gateway requires a Regional web ACL.
+API Gateway requires an AWS WAFV2 web ACL for a Regional application or an AWS WAF Classic Regional web ACL.

-To use the API Gateway console to associate an AWS WAF Regional web ACL with an existing API Gateway API stage, use the following steps:
+To use the API Gateway console to associate an AWS WAF web ACL with an existing API Gateway API stage, use the following steps:

 1. Sign in to the API Gateway console at https://console.aws.amazon.com/apigateway.

-6. Choose Save Changes.
+6. Choose Save changes.

-To use the AWS CLI to associate an AWS WAF Regional web ACL with an existing API Gateway API stage, call the associate-web-acl command, as in the following example:
+To use the AWS CLI to associate an AWS WAF Classic Regional web ACL with an existing API Gateway API stage, call the associate-web-acl command, as in the following example:

 aws waf-regional associate-web-acl \ --web-acl-id 'aabc123a-fb4f-4fc6-becb-2b00831cadcf' \ --resource-arn 'arn:aws:apigateway:{region}::/restapis/4wk1k4onj3/stages/prod'